 Orencia travel kits and cold cases

-Traveling with chronic diseases like Rheumatoid Arthritis is challenging.
+Traveling with chronic diseases, like Rheumatoid Arthritis, diabetes, multiple sclerosis, asthma, Crohn's disease, or others is always challenging.
 Besides the stress of never knowing when the pain will strike, it requires preplanning and organization, as well as emergency preparedness.
-On top of that, you now must worry about keeping your Orencia medication refrigerated while traveling.
+On top of that, you now must worry about keeping your medication refrigerated while traveling.
 Don't worry, we’ve got you covered!
 Meet 4AllFamily’s medical-grade portable fridges.

 4AllFamily’s travel coolers for Orencia

 4AllFamily’s team designs travel coolers for people whose life depends on refrigerated medications.
-Our products range from pocket-size thermos-like cooling bottles to high-performing portable coolers that act like actual fridges to keep your Orencia pens and syringes refrigerated for up to 72 hours (without power) or forever (with power).
+Our products range from pocket-size thermos-like cooling bottles to high-performing portable coolers that act like actual fridges to keep your Orencia pens and syringes refrigerated for multiples days (without power) or forever (with power).

 Depending on your lifestyle and the kind of travel you're planning, you can choose from a wide range of products to accommodate your needs.